-Lisa R. Dunbar holds certifications as a Certified Municipal Clerk through the International Institute of Municipal Clerks and Certified Kentucky Municipal Clerk through the Kentucky Municipal Clerk’s Association.
-She holds a B.A. in English and an M.S. in Writing through Illinois State University.
+Lisa R. Dunbar holds certifications through the International Institute of Municipal Clerks and the Kentucky Municipal Clerks Association.
+She was designated as a Kentucky Master Municipal Clerk by KMCA in 2017.
+She holds a B.A. in English and an M.S. in Writing from Illinois State University.
 She has worked for the City of Maysville since 2005, and became City Clerk in 2006.
 Prior to working for the City, she held the position of reporter and then copy editor at the Ledger Independent.
-She was a founding member and served on the board of the Humane Society of Buffalo Trace, and is a past board member of the regional Champions for a Drug Free Kentucky.
+She is on the organization committee for Pickers & Grinners Open-Air Markets and the interpersonal violence prevention program Green Dot Maysville.
+She is a founding member and has served on the board of the Humane Society of Buffalo Trace.
+She is also is a past board member of the regional Champions for a Drug Free Kentucky.